viamrobotics/docs/docs/getting-started/high-level-overview.md

 The bounds of a robot are usually pretty clear, but can be subjective.

 ### Part
 Each of those computers are a _Part_.
-In the above example, you have 1 robot, and 2 parts (the Jetson and Pi).
+In the above example, you have one robot, and two parts (the Jetson and the Pi).

 Most simple robots will likely have only 1 part, but can have as many parts as needed.